LucianoCirino/MHWI-LedgeLBG/README.md

 ## ROYAL SUREFIRE SHOT

-- This gun may fall short on brute strength, but it stands out with the largest Normal 3 magazine and it's unique ability to ledge bounce with the most ammo types in game.
+- Largest Normal 3 magazine gun with the ability to ledge bounce the highest selection of ammo types out of any LBG.

 <table>
 <tr style="vertical-align:top;">